France Jet Crash Kills at Least 113

 ``We saw flames shoot up 40 meters (yards) and there was a huge boom,″ he said. ``The pilot tried to yank it up, but it was too late.″

 Frederic Savery, 21, was driving along a highway on the way home when he saw the plane go down.

 ``I saw the plane, it passed 30 meters above us, the whole back end of the plane was on fire,″ Savery told the AP. ``We saw it start to turn, but we didn’t hear a noise when it crashed.
 All of a sudden, everything was black.″

 Clouds of dark smoke could be seen for miles around.
 Police blocked off all roads leading to the scene of the crash, backing up traffic on rural roads in the farm fields near the airport.
 Dozens of fire trucks and ambulances rushed to the scene.

 Sid Hare, a Federal Express pilot who was at a hotel several miles from the airport, said the plane went down in a ball of fire.
 He said he could ``see smoke trailing″ from one of the plane’s two left engines before the crash.

 ``It started rolling over and backsliding down to the ground.
 At that point it was probably two miles from me,″ he told CNN. ``It was a sickening sight, just a huge fireball.″

-An official at Peter Deilmann Shipping in the German city of Neustadt said the passengers came from various German states and met in Paris to fly together for the cruise aboard the MS Deutschland, which is anchored in New York.
+An official at Peter Deilmann Shipping in the German city of Neustadt said the passengers _ 97 adults and three young people under age 18 _ came from various German states.
+They met in Paris to fly together for the cruise aboard the MS Deutschland, which is anchored in New York City.